UK gives tax break to shallow-water North Sea gas fields

 LONDON Britain introduced a 500 million pound ($776.33 million) tax relief for large shallow-water gas fields on Wednesday in a bid to boost its dwindling North Sea energy output and said it wanted the gas market to play a role beyond complementing renewable energy.

-From Wednesday, new gas fields with 10-20 billion cubic metres (bcm) in reserves located in depths of less than 30 metres will be exempt from a 32 percent tax charge on the first 500 million pounds of income, the Treasury said on Wednesday.
+From Wednesday, new gas fields with 10-20 billion cubic meters (bcm) in reserves located in depths of less than 30 meters will be exempt from a 32 percent tax charge on the first 500 million pounds of income, the Treasury said on Wednesday.

-Projects will still pay a 30 percent Ring Fence Corporation Tax on all income from the field.
+Projects will still pay a 30 percent Rong Fence Corporation Tax on all income from the field.

 The measure is expected to cost the government 20 million pounds per year in reduced income, but the Treasury said it would create additional jobs and help Britain's energy security.